pieterdp/serapeum.backup/README.md

 * `remote_user`, `remote_ssh` and `remote_loc` configure the remote. `remote_loc` contains the address (IP or FQDN) of your remote system. `user` and `ssh` refer to the user you want to log in as and the location of the private ssh key on this system.

+#### Multiple remotes

+It is possible to define multiple remotes, which will, depending on the setting of `remote_role`, be used to store your backups (_backup_) or be backed up (_source_).
+The remotes must be in a file in JSON-format with a key called `list`, containing either the IP addresses or the FQDN of every remote.

+You must specify the location of the list as the `remote_list` parameter and remove the `remote_loc` key.
+Only one of those can appear in your configuration file.

+If the `remote_role` is _source_, the script will create a subdirectory inside `backup_path` for every remote (using the IP/FQDN as defined in the list), in which the backups will be stored.
+This should prevent backup mix-ups.

+The `remote_`-configuration in the MySQL section has the same functionality and is configured in the same manner.

 ### MySQL configuration

 Backing up a MySQL installation can be enabled or disabled through the `backup_mysql` setting.